sinannaseel/Guides/Ubuntu_server_on_arm64.md

   - If prompted, select **Other > Other 64-bit ARM**.

 ## Step 3: Configure VM Settings

+you might not be allowed to configure settings and go on default, although try changing after installation

+-------- Stuck at this stage ------------

 - **CPU & RAM** → Allocate at least **2 CPUs, 4GB RAM**.
 - **Storage** → Set at least **20GB disk space**.
+-   might need to extend to 80 GB {fo obvious reasons }
+-   go to Virtual Machine ---> settings.. ---> harddisk
+-   change to as needed and also tick the "pre-allocate disk space"
 - **Network** → Use **NAT** for internet access.

 ## Step 4: Install Ubuntu Server